 Save your post as a template for future publications.
-Post templates are handy if your posts have identical structure and similar design elements in regular categories (e.g. “Weekend events”, “Apartment of the Week”).
-Similar to snippets, post templates save your time when you are creating new posts.
+Post templates are useful if you are regularly creating content with similar features and design elements.
+Like components, post templates save time when creating new posts.

 How to save a post as a template?

-Why do Post Templates contain placeholders instead of original images?
+Why do Templates contain placeholders instead of original images?

-Post templates are designed to save and reproduce a layout of your post.
-When saving a post template, images are substituted by placeholders to keep your post structure solid.
-It’s likely that each new post will need to be filled with new contents, including images, so post templates do not contain original images.
+An image can not be saved for a component or a template.
+Foremost, post templates are designed to save and reproduce a layout of your post.
+Using the same images in different posts is rarely required.
+When saving a template, images are substituted by placeholders to keep your post structure solid.

 Edit/delete Templates in Content Design System Manager (CDSM)